Birthgap — global fertility and the timing of parenthood

 Total births

-In 2024, Lithuania recorded 19,086 total births, a decrease of 1,260 from the previous year.
-The number of births has been on a downward trend over the last five years, with an average of 21,932 births annually.
-When contrasted with the average from the 1970s, which was 53,001, the current birth figures have dropped by 33,915, marking a decline of 64.0%.
+In 2024, the total number of births in Lithuania reached 19,086, marking a decrease of 1,260 from the previous year.
+The total births have shown a declining trend over the last five years, with an average annual count of 21,932.
+When compared to the average in the 1970s, which stood at 53,001, current figures are significantly lower by 33,915 births, representing a 64.0% drop.

 Total Live Births over the decades